Trump administration defends travel ban in court

 Hosting a group of American sheriffs at the White House on Tuesday, Trump hammered home the rationale for his decree as “common sense.”

-Trump has lashed out at the Seattle judge who suspended his order, James Robart, as a “so-called” judge — a slur that drew criticism from his own Republican camp — and sought to pin blame on him, and courts in general, for potential future attacks on US soil.
+He has lashed out at the Seattle judge who suspended his order, James Robart, as a “so-called” judge—a slur that drew criticism from his own Republican camp—and sought to pin blame on him, and courts in general, for potential future attacks on US soil.